rekalogika/mapper/README.md

   the type of the nested objects.
 * Handles `array`, `ArrayAccess` and `Traversable` objects, and the mapping between them.
-* Handles non-string & non-integer keys in array-like objects, like `SplObjectStorage`.
+* Handles non-string & non-integer keys in array-like objects, including `SplObjectStorage`.
-* Lazy stream mapping if the target is type-hinted as `Traversable`.
+* Lazy loading & lazy stream mapping.
 Consumes less memory & avoids hydrating a Doctrine collection prematurely.
-* In addition, when the target is `Traversable` and the source is a `Countable`, then the target will also be a `Countable`.
+* In addition, if the source is a `Countable`, then the target will also be a `Countable`.
 With an extra-lazy Doctrine Collection, the consumer will be able to count the target without causing a full hydration of the source.
 * Manual mapping using a class method.
 * Easy to extend by creating new transformers, or decorating the existing ones.
 * Match classes using attributes in your transformers, in addition to using